OctopusDeploy/docs/src/pages/docs/installation/sql-database/self-managed-sql-server.md

 If you don't want Octopus to automatically create the database for you as part of the installation process, please note the following:

-1. The database must not be shared with any other application.
+1. You must not share the database with any other application.
 1. The default schema must be **dbo**.
 1. The database must use a **case-insensitive collation** (a collation with a name containing "\_CI\_").
 1. If you are using **Integrated Authentication** to connect to your database:
     - The user account installing Octopus must be a member of the **db\_owner** role for that database.
     - The account the Octopus Deploy windows server process runs under (by default, the `Local System` account) must be a member of the **db\_owner** role for that database.
 1. If you are using **SQL Authentication** to connect to your database, the SQL user account defined in your connection string must be a member of the **db\_owner** role for that database.

 ## Changing the database collation